Public Service Pay Centre dashboard as of January 19, 2022

 Details on financial transactions beyond normal workload

-While the exact number fluctuates daily, it is estimated that almost half of public servants are experiencing some form of pay issue (including those served by the Pay Centre as well as non-Pay Centre departments).
-In total, there are currently approximately 278,000 transactions ready to be processed at the Pay Centre, including:
+It is estimated that almost half of public servants have an outstanding transaction in progress that may or may not have a financial impact on their pay (including those served by the Pay Centre as well as non-Pay Centre departments).
+There are currently approximately 318,000 transactions ready to be processed at the Pay Centre, including:

 - 80,000 that are part of our normal workload

 - 51,000 transactions with no financial impact, or general inquiries